johntdyer/go-webex-teams/README.md

 ## TODO

-* Add PUT functions
+* Add PUT functions to all resources
-* Finish coverage for link headers
+* Finish coverage for link headers for /applications, /people, /rooms, /subscriptions and /webooks